kutlay/kutlay.github.io/_posts/2025-01-02-if-null-is-tricky.md

     '2025-03-31 00:00:00' <= '2025-03-31'
 ```

-And this returns 0. (because they are strings).
+And this returns 0 (because they are strings).

-The solution to this puzzling problem is to simply make to both variables in IFNULL is the same type, so you are not tricked by the generalization of variables.
+The solution is to simply make to both variables in IFNULL is the same type, so you are not tricked by the generalization of variables.

 ```
 SELECT